 As of the date of this prospectus, we have implemented certain measure to improve our knowledge and experience in application of U.S. GAAP and SEC rules.
-In January 2020, we appointed Mr. Haijian He as our Chief Financial Officer to lead and enhance our accounting and financial team.
-Mr. He has an MBA degree and also is a CFA charter holder.
-Furthermore, we are in the process of implementing a number of additional measures, including: (i) hiring additional qualified financial and accounting staff with work experience with U.S. GAAP and SEC reporting requirements, (ii) developing a full set of comprehensive accounting manuals in accordance with U.S. GAAP and SEC rules; (iii) expanding the capabilities of existing accounting and financial reporting personnel through continuous training and education in the accounting and reporting requirements under U.S. GAAP, and SEC rules and regulations, (iv) encouraging our accounting and financial reporting personnel to take the AICPA exam, and (v) establishing effective monitoring and oversight controls for non-recurring and complex transactions.
+In January 2020, we appointed Mr. Haijian He as our

+Chief Financial Officer to lead and enhance our accounting and financial team.
+Mr. He has over 10 years of financial experience, in particular in managing financing and evaluating risks in complex merger and acquisition transactions.
+He has an MBA degree and also is a CFA charter holder.
+Since our initial public offering in May 2020 and as of the date of this prospectus, we have hired additional qualified financial and accounting staff with AICPA qualification and work experience with U.S. GAAP and SEC reporting requirements, and arranged training and education in the accounting and reporting requirements under U.S. GAAP.
+Furthermore, we are in the process of implementing a number of additional measures, including: (i) encouraging our accounting and financial reporting personnel to take the AICPA exam, (ii) finalizing a comprehensive accounting manual in accordance with U.S. GAAP and SEC rules, (iii) expanding the capabilities of existing accounting and financial reporting personnel through continuous training and education in the accounting and reporting requirements under U.S. GAAP, and SEC rules and regulations, and (iv) establishing effective monitoring and oversight controls for non-recurring and complex transactions.
 The process of designing and implementing an effective financial reporting system is a continuous effort that requires us to anticipate and react to changes in our business and the economic and regulatory environments and to expend significant resources to maintain a financial reporting system that is adequate to satisfy our reporting obligation.
-See "Risk Factors - Risks Relating to Our Business and Industry - If we fail to implement and maintain an effective system of internal controls to remediate our material weakness over financial reporting, we may be unable to accurately report our results of operations, meet our reporting obligations or prevent fraud, and investor confidence and the market price of the ADSs may be materially and adversely affected."
+See "Risk Factors-Risks Relating to Our Business and Industry-If we fail to implement and maintain an effective system of internal controls to remediate our material weakness over financial reporting, we may be unable to accurately report our results of operations, meet our reporting obligations or prevent fraud, and investor confidence and the market price of the ADSs may be materially and adversely affected."